deencat/aura-project-v1/.documentation/Project Management Plan.md

 - Use Tailwind CSS for styling
 - Use shadcn components where possible
 - Use lucide-react for icons
+- Ensure all components are production-ready and accessible

-### Database Integration (For Future Reference)
+### Database Integration
 - Use Prisma as the only database client
 - Keep database logic in dedicated service layers
 - Use Prisma's type-safe queries
+- Integrate all relevant features with backend data

-### Authentication (For Future Reference)
+### Authentication
 - Use Clerk for authentication
 - Use clerkMiddleware (not deprecated authMiddleware)
 - Protect /app routes in middleware
+- Ensure authentication is robust and secure

 ### Testing
-- Add newly changed features to Playwright tests
+- Add newly changed features to Playwright and unit tests
 - Run full Playwright regression tests after each change
 - Fix any negative test results
 - Terminate lingering Playwright report server processes before running tests again
-- Update test selectors when component implementations change (like with TreatmentImage)
+- Update test selectors when component implementations change
+- Add integration and end-to-end tests for backend-connected features
 - Available test scripts:
   - `npm test`: Run all Playwright tests
   - `npm run test:ui`: Run tests with Playwright UI mode